miguelventuragarcia/miguelventuragarcia.github.io/_teaching/2026-summer-teaching-1.md

 location: "Caparica, Lisbon, Portugal"
 ---

-A gentle introduction to the basic concepts of Group Theory and to the history of the subject
+A gentle introduction to the basic concepts of Group Theory and to the history of the subject.